DOCA Firefly Service Guide

 "<IP address for the monitoring server>"

-Once activated, the information can viewed from the container using the following command:
+Once activated, the information can be viewed from the container using the following command :

 sudo crictl logs --